 You can now go ahead and click Next to post it like you regularly do.
 Now you are not actually going to post this on your page, but you are going to post it as “only me” and then click Share, and when you do that, it will go ahead and display as “Your username” at a 3D photo.

-As you scroll down, it’s will go ahead and give you that effect that you’ve probably seen throughout your Facebook Timeline with other people that are actually testing out this feature and at the same time you can go ahead and move it around and it shows like a 3D picture.
+As you scroll down, it will go ahead and give you that effect that you’ve probably seen throughout your Facebook timeline with other people that are actually testing out this feature and at the same time you can go ahead and move it around and it shows like a 3D picture.

 HOW TO GET THE BEST 3D PHOTO PORTRAIT MODE.

 So that’s how you enable the feature within your Facebook app.
 But now I want to show you how you can get some of the best results with the pictures, so it looks the best in the 3D photos.

-Now, you have to make sure that you have portrait mode and to do that.
-You need to have a newer version of the iPhones, if you have an Android, galaxy or whatever may be, I’m not sure exactly how it’s gonna work for you guys right now sorry Android users.
+Now, you have to make sure that you have a portrait mode enabled smartphone and to do that you will need to have a newer version of the iPhones.
+If you have an Android, galaxy or whatever may be, I’m not sure exactly how it’s gonna work for you guys right now, sorry Android users.

 But I’m going to show you how to get the best results out of your 3D pictures.
 You can take a picture of, let’s say, your sunglasses.
 You just want to make sure whenever you’re taking a portrait photo, you have to be sure that the background is completely distinguishable from the foreground of what you’re taking a picture of.

 From here, you will see that once it has a portrait photo, all you need to do is snap that picture and you will see that obviously that there’s a really nice depth of ﬁeld just because it has taken out that background.